 These additional costs and headaches can be avoided by outsourcing to a firm that is built for the sales development function and can quickly start working the phones reaching out to prospects.

-2. An Outsourced SDR Program is Flexible
+2. An Outsourced SDR Program Is Flexible

-Another benefit of outsourcing the program is a firm can adapt quickly to requested changes.
+Another benefit of outsourcing the program is that a firm can adapt quickly to requested changes.
 This removes the burden of recruiting, hiring, training, and managing an internal team that is not as flexible to adapt to changes.

 Forming a team is the most time-consuming and costliest part of the process.
 However, that can be completely avoided by hiring an outsourced firm that has already recruited, hired, and trained SDRs whose sole function is reaching out to your company’s prospects.